Best MacBook Notch Teleprompter Apps in 2026 (Compared)

 If you're the type who values simplicity and a focused feature set, Notchie is worth a look.
 It does what it promises and does it well.

-NotchPrompter — Best Free Option (With Caveats)
+NotchPrompter — Best Free and Open-Source Option

 Textream — Dynamic Island Style